 Hair Takes Longer to Grow

-There are other factors involved as well and it can be hard to tell for sure but this often an early warning sign.
+There are other factors involved as well and it can be hard to tell for sure but this is often an early warning sign.

 Thin, Wispy Hair